mdn/content/files/en-us/web/api/pannernode/index.md

 ---
 {{ APIRef("Web Audio API") }}

-The `PannerNode` interface is an audio-processing module that represents the location, direction, and behavior of an audio source signal in simulated physical space.
+The `PannerNode` interface defines an audio-processing object that represents the location, direction, and behavior of an audio source signal in a simulated physical space.
 This {{domxref("AudioNode")}} uses right-hand Cartesian coordinates to describe the source's _position_ as a vector and its _orientation_ as a 3D directional cone.

 A `PannerNode` always has exactly one input and one output: the input can be _mono_ or _stereo_ but the output is always _stereo_ (2 channels); you can't have panning effects without at least two audio channels!